mEliehl/MemoryCache/README.md

 # MemoryCache
-A small example of memory cache implementation
+A small example of a memory cache implementation